 The basic building blocks of the universe come in two particle types: half-integer spin "fermions" (spin = ½) and integer-spin "bosons" (spin = 0, 1, or 2).
-(For a discussion of these, see my column on Bose-Einstein condensation in the March-1996 issue of Analog.)
-The boson particles (gluon, Z0, W±, and photon) are "mediating particles" that create the forces (strong, weak, electromagnetic) which act between the fermion particles.
+(For a discussion of these, see my AV column on Bose-Einstein condensation in the March-1996 issue of Analog.)
+The boson particles (gluon, Z°, W±, and photon) are "mediating particles" that create the forces (strong, weak, electromagnetic) that act between the fermion particles.
 Matter is therefore a collection of fermions held together by bosons.

 The spin ½ fermion particles in the standard model also come in two types: quarks and leptons.
 The six quarks (down, up, strange, charmed, bottom, top) have relatively large masses, fractional electric charges of ±1/3 or ±2/3, and respond to the strong interaction, the force that binds quarks into composite particles (protons, mesons, …) and also binds neutrons and protons to form nuclei.

 The six leptons do not respond to the strong interaction and come in two types.
 The three charged leptons (electron, mu, and tau, or e, m, and t) have charges of ±1, and rest masses of 0.511 MeV, 106 MeV, and 1,777 MeV, respectively.
-The three corresponding uncharged leptons are called neutrinos (ne, nm, and nt) and have rest masses which are known to be very small or perhaps zero.
+The three corresponding uncharged leptons are called neutrinos (ne, nm, and nt) and have rest masses that are known to be very small (or perhaps zero).

 In this column, we focus on the question of whether neutrinos have a non-zero rest mass.While there are good reasons to believe that gluons and photons have masses of exactly zero, there is no known reason why neutrinos should have exactly zero mass.
 If they do not, then they can engage in a peculiar behavior called "oscillation", in which they can switch identities as they travel.
 Consider, for example, two of the neutrino flavors, (e.g. nm and nt) that have the precisely the same spin (½) and the same charge (0) but differing rest masses.
 Can these two quantum states be distinguished on the basis external observations that do not include mass measurement?
 Answer: no, they cannot.